Best CCTV cameras

 3. Why are HD CCTV cameras necessary?

-Although there are many features to look out for when selecting CCTV cameras for your business, high definition (HD) image quality is key.
+Although there are many features to look out for when selecting CCTV cameras for your business, high definition (HD) image quality is key if you want to pick up details such as number plates or facial features.
 It offers:

 - Clearer, more defined image quality recording

-- More details can be picked up e.g. number plates, facial features
+- More details to be picked up e.g. number plates, facial features

 - Higher resolutions that are likely to make better quality images and recordings